The Flintstones (1994) – Review

 Where to watch The Flintstones

-This live action big budget spectacular is probably the best adaptation that could be made from a one joke cartoon series that mocked domestic traditions and corporate politics in America during the 1950s.
-John Goodman is perfect in the lead role as Fred Flintstone loyal employee at the gravel pit and best friend to his coworker and sidekick Barney Ruble (Moranis).
-Also well cast is Rosie O’Donnell and Elizabeth Perkins as Wilma and Betty their spot on impersonation any very amusing.
-Admittedly the film is aimed at the young set who are likely to eat it up, the colors are vibrant the tone is pleasant and the jokes are smart enough to amuse older audience members as well.
+The Flinstones (1994) is a live-action, big-budget movie spectacle that is the best adaptation that could be made from a one-joke cartoon series that mocked domestic traditions and corporate politics in America during the 1950s.
+John Goodman is perfect in the lead role as Fred Flintstone, a loyal employee at the gravel pit and best friend to his coworker and sidekick Barney Ruble (Moranis).
+Also well cast are Rosie O’Donnell and Elizabeth Perkins as Wilma and Betty; their impersonations are very amusing.
+The film is designed to amuse younger audiences, and they are likely to eat it up.
+The colors are vibrant, the tone is pleasant, and the jokes are smart enough to amuse older audience members as well.

-The Flintstones is overloaded with fantastic sets and clever production design it all looks great.
-The special effects are low-key in a fun way and the leads seem to be enjoying themselves.
-The screenplay is credited to three writers and yet it still feels thin even at ninety minutes.
-One of 1994s biggest hits.
-Followed by an inferior sequel six years later.
+The Flintstones is overloaded with fantastic sets and clever production design; everything looks great, and there was a lot of money spent on the environment.
+The special effects are low-key in a fun way, and the leads seem to be enjoying themselves.
+The screenplay is attributed to three writers, and even with a trio of creatives, the story is thin, even at ninety minutes.

 Leave a Reply